thindil/nish/README.md

 ### License

-The project is released under 3-Clause BSD license.
+The project released under 3-Clause BSD license.

 ---
 That's all for now, as usual, I have probably forgotten about something important ;)